Logistics Centers and Their Role in the Supply Chain

-As you grow you business and optimize logistics, ShipBob’s vast partner ecosystem provides a wide range of ecommerce solutions, from custom branded packaging and returns management to inventory planning and marketing help.
+As you grow your business and optimize logistics systems, ShipBob’s vast partner ecosystem provides a wide range of ecommerce solutions, from custom branded packaging and returns management to inventory planning and marketing help.
 This allows you to establish an end-to-end ecommerce solution with ShipBob as your logistics operational hub.

 To learn more about how ShipBob can optimize your supply chain, click the button below.

 Here are answers to the most commonly asked questions about how logistics centers work.

 Logistics centers are distribution hubs for finished goods that need to be transported to another location.
 There are different types of logistics centers, and some offer space to further distribute products before they reach their final destination, while others offer on-demand storage space.
 In most cases, ecommerce inventory is stored in a fulfillment center operated by a 3PL that offers not only storage but also fulfillment and shipping capabilities.

 For the best shipping experience, you want to have the goods located close to the end customer.
 This is where centers work best.
 For instance, ShipBob is a 3PL that offers a growing network of fulfillment centers that allow you store inventory, streamline fulfillment, and automate shipping.
 ShipBob partners with a major and regional carriers that pick up packages daily.

 Can you outsource ecommerce logistics to a 3PL?